 Bob made it possible for Roger to return not just to the zoo, but to the new elephant facility; to get a glimpse behind the scenes and reacquaint himself with his old friends, Sung Surin (aka Shine) and Rose-Tu.
 (You can read about it here.)
 During that visit, I half-jokingly inquired whether I might someday job-shadow a keeper.
 “Sure,” Bob said without missing a beat.
 “I think we can do that.”

 It was something I couldn’t dare arrange until the book was done, the final edit complete, the manuscript in the capable hands of the folks at Ooligan.
 Only then did I feel my time was again my own and I could give myself a small vacation.
 I’d promised Bob I meant to work for my opportunity–I can shovel manure with the best of them and my vegetable-cutting skills are excellent–but if this is work (and I know it is), it’s no wonder the keepers each told me, independent of one another, how much they look forward to coming to work every day.

-So, thank you Bob and Pam, Tarrah and Matt and Joe.
+So, thank you Bob Lee and Pam Starkey, Tarah Bedrossian and Joe Sebastiani and Matt Miles.
 Thank you, Shine and Rose-Tu.
 Thank you, Samson and Rosko (aka Samudra) who, in my busyness, I didn’t get pictures of, and Chendra who accepted my offering of a cantaloupe with such delight.
 Words can’t do my visit justice, so here are the pictures: